Silica Dust Basics in Industrial and Commercial Facilities & How to Combat It.

 In short, the best way to keep your employees safe from silica dust exposure is to implement a high volume, low pressure (HVLP) dust collector or a low volume, high pressure (LVHP) vacuum system.

-Central Vacuums are effective for facilities with workstations that produce dusts.
+Central Vacuums are effective for facilities with workstations that produce dust.
 This allows users to connect to a CV system with their own vacuum port, tools, and attachments.
 Should your production process not need a CV system, portable vacuum systems are also an option, especially if this is your first industrial vacuum system.

 We offer a High Efficiency Particulate Air (HEPA) portable vacuum system, that could also be converted to a CV system depending on the production environment.
 To learn more, view our comprehensive central vacuum system guide here or visit our PLECO product page here to learn more about our portable vacuum systems.